 The region of Basilicata had a rough start.
-One of the first tribes to settle the region was the Lyki from Asia Minor.
-They were followed by the Greeks sometime between 7 and 8 B.C.
-As waves of invaders sought to take over the region the local Italic population fought back, even the Romans who were well know for their conquests had a difficult time taking over the region.
+One of the first tribes to settle in the area was the Lyki from Asia Minor.
+They were followed by the Greeks, sometime between the 7th and 8th century BC.
+As waves of invaders tried to take over the region, the local Italic populations fought back: even the Romans, who were well know for their conquests, had a difficult time taking over the region.
 Islamic, Norman, and Spanish invaders all have taken a stab at controlling Basilicata.
-Maybe it is the unforgiving terrain of Basilicata that gave the local inhabitants such an advantage over the invaders and allowed them to hold out against the aggressors for such a long time.
+Maybe it is the unforgiving terrain of the region that gave to local inhabitants such an advantage over invaders and allowed them to hold out against the aggressors for such a long time.

 Basilicata is a mountainous region.
-Though most of the mountains are arid and craggy the Lucanian Dolomites are a particularly nice area of the Apennines.
+Though most of the mountains are arid and craggy, the Lucanian Dolomites are a particularly nice area of the Apennines.
 This area is highly wooded and has a number of picturesque little lakes.
-Over all the Basilicatan landscape is rouged and primitive, making it a wonderful place to get back on touch with nature.
-Basilicata has been victim to many devastating earthquakes over the centuries making it hard for the region to develop into an industrialized area.
+Over all, Basilicata's landscape is rugged and primitive, making it a wonderful place to get back in touch with nature.
+Basilicata has been victim to many devastating earthquakes over the centuries, making it hard for the region to develop.
 The effects of such earthquakes can be seen in the local landscape and are fascinating from a geological standpoint.

 By Jamie Sue Austin